 English 732.
-The Latinx Child
+Latinx Childhood

-MW 6:30 to 8:10 pm, online synchronous
+MW 6:00 to 8:05 pm, online synchronous

 Prof. William Orchard

-Course Code: 6927

 In the heart-wrenching stories of migrant families torn asunder at the US-Mexico border, the Latinx child has emerged a key figure in contemporary political discourse.
 Although we are often inclined to think of childhood as a universal experience or a time of innocence, childhood is affected by a host of historical, economic, social, political, and cultural factors.
 In this class, we will examine the experience of Latinx childhood in three ways.
 First, we will consider the ways in which Latinx coming of age narratives have to rework the conventions of the bildungsroman in order to account for the roles that race, ethnicity, class, gender, and sexuality play in a Latinx child's growing understanding of their social roles.
 Second, we will read recent works in young adult and children's literature to examine how Latinx childhood is being represented to young readers.
 Finally, we will consider the various ways in which childhood has been invoked and deployed in contemporary debates in the United States about immigration.
-Likely texts include Sandra Cisneros's The House on Mango Street, Justin Torres's We the Animals, Javier Zamora's Unaccompanied, and Valeria
+Likely text include Sandra Cisneros's The House on Mango Street, Tomas Rivera's And the Earth Did Not Devour Him, Justin Torres's We the Animals, Javier Zamora's Unaccompanied, and Valeria Luiselli's Tell Me How It Ends, and the film Coco.